Historic Life Weekend: Wood Crafts & Uses

 - tyring and the working woodyard, Ben Headon

 - coppice management, Jon Roberts, Rural Life Interpreter with Museum team

 - ox bows and scythes, Mark Allery

-- tool handles and tool restoration, Ian Swain
+- ash axe haft demonstration, with tool tool restoration, Ian Swain

 - chair making, Mervyn Mewis

 - bowl carving, Jon Warwicker and James Pumfrey

 - pole lathe turning, Mike Gordon, Andrew Coleman, Andy Byham and Claire Beale